coursera/courseraprogramming/README.rst

 themselves.
 This refresh token should be treated as if it were a password and not shared or otherwise disclosed!

+This command can also be used to customize the resources that will be allocated to your grader when it grades learner submissions.
+The CPU, memory limit and timeout are all customizable.

+ - ``--grader-cpu`` takes a value of 1 or 2, representing the number of cores the grader will have access to when grading.
+The default is 1.
+ - ``--grader-memory-limit`` takes a value of 1024 or 2048, representing the amount of memory in MB the grader will have access to when grading.
+The default is 1024.
+ - ``--grading-timeout`` takes a value between 300 and 1800, representing the amount of time the grader is allowed to run before it times out.
+Note this value is counted from the moment the grader starts execution and does not include the time it takes Coursera to schedule the grader.
+The default value is 1200.

 Examples:
  - ``courseraprogramming upload $MY_CONTAINER_IMAGE $COURSE_ID $ITEM_ID
    $PART_ID`` uploads the specified grader container image to Coursera, begins